How to Become a Full-Stack Developer: Your Definitive Guide

 Git helps with versioning, enabling you to see the changes made to your code over a period of time, making it simple to reverse changes, collaborate with other developers, and keep a track of changes.

-GitHub is amongst the top teamwork tools with which you can store and share your projects online.
-GitHub helps you enhance efficiency and collaboration if several individuals are working on a single project.
+GitHub ranks among the best collaboration tools which can be used to store and share your projects online.
+GitHub helps you improve efficiency and collaboration if a number of people are working on a single project.

-You'll have to be aware of DevOps tools.
-This process integrates the efforts of both development (Dev) and operations (Ops) teams to make the development process quick and effective.
-One such tool is Docker.
-Using Docker, you can develop, test, and make it a point that applications are equally functional on any machine.
+You will have to be aware of the DevOps tools.
+This process merges the work of both the development and operations teams to have a quick and effective development process.
+In that aspect, one such tool is Docker.
+Using Docker, you can develop, test, and ensure that applications are equally functional on any machine.

 Having theoretical knowledge is essential, but don't miss applying all that you have learned to use your skills by working on actual projects.